Information Technology Manager

 - IT manufacturing companies

-- any organisation that has an IT division in it, such as government departments.
+- any organisation that has an IT division, such as government departments.

 Progression and specialisations

-With more experience, IT managers may progress to the role of chief information officer (CIO).
-CIOs provide overall technological guidance within an organisation.
+IT managers may progress into the role of chief information officer (CIO).